 Adaptive learning starts with the employee

 Truly effective workplace training should have one consideration at the very heart of every approach—the employee.
 Organizations need to enable their employees, their people, to solve business problems.
 But first, you have to understand everything there is to know about an individual to inform what kind of training they actually need.
 And, as we know, providing the right support will result in the right actions to drive your business forward.

-In the Making Sense of Adaptive Learning webinar, Principal Learning Strategist, JD Dillon offered up a simple, high-level definition of adaptive learning that’s applicable to many circumstances and industries:
+In the Making Sense of Adaptive Learning webinar, Chief Learning Architect, JD Dillon offered up a simple, high-level definition of adaptive learning that’s applicable to many circumstances and industries:

 For the purpose of today’s post, we’re going to focus on the employee by zeroing in on the first part of this definition: “using everything we know about a person” and the kinds of data gathering that’s necessary in providing and supporting a valuable training experience.

 Sure, the concept of compiling employee data isn’t anything new.
 Many companies already collect all sorts of data and may even have learning management systems (LMSs) that help with this.
 But, as JD explains in the webinar, learning leaders must evolve beyond simple learning data or learning analytics that just focus on completions and test scores.
 It’s time to progress.
 If you want to provide more relevant training that suits today’s demographic and fast-paced industries—then you must advance, and that includes evolving the data profile of an employee.

 6 key employee data points to build an adaptive learning experience

 To develop a multi-dimensional data profile for your employees, JD suggests capturing six key areas of data to provide a more holistic, meaningful picture of the employee.
 Some data you may already be collecting, and some you’ll have to find a way to capture.
 This data can then be used to ask better questions and determine what kind of targeted training an employee needs to achieve success.